Northwood School (Lake Placid, New York): 1946–1965: Re-opening and changes

-1965–1997: Continued growth, coeducation
+1965–2015: Continued growth, coeducation

 In 1965, Edward C. Welles became headmaster.
 He was soon followed by W. John Friedlander in 1967, who served as the school's headmaster until 1996.
 Friedlander oversaw the school's continued expansion and its transition into a coeducational institution.
 Female students were first formally enrolled as day students in 1971, and then as boarding students in 1972.

-1997–present

 Edward M. Good took over as Northwood's headmaster in 1997.

+2015–present

-In 2015, Michael J. Maher, former head of Berkshire School, succeeded Good as Northwood's Head of School.
+In 2015, Michael J. Maher, formerly Head of Berkshire School, followed Good as Northwood’s Head of School.
+Ten years later, in 2025, Gino Riffle—once Northwood’s Director of Admissions—stepped into the position, continuing the school’s tradition of strong leadership.